tbebekis/tb.StoryWriter/ReadMe.md

 It combines a component tree (characters, locations, etc.), a chapter manager with reordering, a scene manager with reordering, and a focused tabbed editor for each chapter (Body, Scenes, Synopsis, Concept, Outcome).

+tbStoryWriter creates a new Sqlite database for each project/book.

+Chapter body, Scene, Synopsis, Concept, Outcome and Component body are saved in Rich Text Format (RTF).
+Actually the text editor of this application is a Rich Text editor.

 > Status: Feature-complete for the current phase.
 More features can be added later.

 ## Why tbStoryWriter?

 Long projects need structure **and** speed. tbStoryWriter gives you a left-hand sidebar to map your world, a chapter list you can rearrange in seconds, and a central editor that keeps each chapter’s materials (text, scenes, notes) together—no hunting through files.

-## Components
+## Components and Tags

-**Components** are your world-building building blocks: user-defined entries (e.g., persons, locations, artifacts) organized in the left sidebar as a tree with **up to two levels of grouping**.
+**Components** are your world-building building blocks: user-defined entries (e.g., persons, locations, artifacts) organized in the left sidebar.

-You control the taxonomy, for example,

-- *Person → Character/Historic* or
-- *Location → Planet/Satellite/Continent/Country/City*.

-You can freely add, rename, move, and re-order both groups and items to match your story’s structure.
-This keeps the universe tidy and navigable while you write.
+A component may be assigned one or more tags.
+Tags are also uer defined.

+Some example tags could be *Character, Location, People, Device, Event, Artifact, etc*.

+You can freely define as many tags as you like and assign them to components.

 A component like

-- **Navek** (under *Person → Character*) or
+- **Navek** (under *Character* tag) or
-- **Darky** (under *Location → Planet*)
+- **Darky** (under *Location and Planet* tags)

 is always one double-click away, so you can maintain consistent names and details without hunting through files.